DeimosLabs/NeuralBlender/README.md

 Required libraries: eigen3, lv2, and (for JACK support) libjack See CMakeLists.txt for more details.

-To build and install, from an empty build directory:
+To build and install, from an empty build directory run something like:
 ```
 cmake wherver/is/src/neuralblender
 make -j `nproc`